rails/weblog/_posts/2014-09-26-Rails-4-2-0-beta2-has-been-released.markdown

 imperfections in the codebase.
 These problems have since been fixed and included in this release.

+## Security Issues

+This release also includes two security patches.

+### Web Console 2.0.0.beta4

+Along with the Rails 4.2.0.beta2 release we also released Web Console [2.0.0.beta4](https://rubygems.org/gems/web-console/versions/2.0.0.beta4) which includes a security fix.

+If you are already using Web Console in development we recommend you to upgrade to this new version of the gem.

+### Active Job vulnerability

+We also fixed an Active Job bug that allowed String arguments to be deserialized as if they were Global IDs, an object injection security vulnerability.

 ## Breaking Changes

-In addition to bug fixes, some of the new APIs have also been refined after further testing in real-world applications.
+In addition to the security and bug fixes, some of the new APIs have also been refined after further testing in real-world applications.
 This resulted in the following list of breaking changes that are not backwards-compatible with 4.2.0.beta1:

 ### Active Job